devakapatel/t9-nextra-3/pages/sem-5/question-banks/cn/unit-1.md

 Despite these differences, both models serve the same purpose of providing a framework for understanding and implementing network communication protocols.

-## 9) Compute CRC for a data sequence 10110111 for which the generator is 110011.
+## <mark> 9) Compute CRC for a data sequence 10110111 for which the generator is 110011.

 To compute the Cyclic Redundancy Check (CRC) for the data sequence 10110111 using the generator 110011, we can follow these steps: